Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

     <br><br>Dithering can be done in multiple ways:</li>
     <br>
     <ol class="roman">
-      <li id="checkerboard-dithering"><b>Checkerboard dithering</b> (also known as simply “checkerboarding”) is not recommended in most cases, because it is too repetitive and usually doesn’t fit the material.
+      <li id="checkerboard-dithering"><b>Checkerboard dithering</b> (also known as simply "checkerboarding") is not recommended in most cases, because it is too repetitive and usually doesn’t fit the material.
 Special cases include chainmail and some particle effects.
 It looks, exactly as you'd expect, like a checkerboard of two colors.</li>
       <br>
       <img src="/images/pages/textures/classicfaithful/4.png" alt="checkerboard dithering transition" class="center" loading="lazy">
       <p class="center"><i><b>Picture 4:</b> Checkerboard dithering used as a transition between two colors.</i></p>
       <br>
-      <li id="regular-dithering"><b>Regular dithering</b> (sometimes called “conventional dithering” or simply “dithering”) consists of displacing pixels around the color border in such a way that little to no checkerboarding is created.
+      <li id="regular-dithering"><b>Regular dithering</b> (sometimes called "conventional dithering" or simply "dithering") consists of displacing pixels around the color border in such a way that little to no checkerboarding is created.
 These displaced pixels may look random, but oftentimes are cleverly laid out to avoid visual issues.
 Displaced pixels are usually a single pixel or sometimes a small cluster, but regular dithering should never convey any sense of directionality.</li>
       <br>
       <img src="/images/pages/textures/classicfaithful/5.png" alt="regular dithering textures" class="center" loading="lazy">
       <p class="center"><i><b>Picture 5:</b> Examples of regular dithering being used on certain materials.</i></p>